Compare Logitech G515 Lightspeed vs Razer BlackWidow V4 Pro

 Product 1: Logitech G515 Lightspeed

-The included USB-C cable is described as rubberized, flexible, and perfectly serviceable for charging or wired use.
+The included USB-C cable was described as generous, flexible, and reasonably protected, with no major complaints about charging or wired use.

 Product 2: Razer BlackWidow V4 Pro